8tentaculos/rasti/docs/api.md

 <a name="module_View__render" id="module_View__render"></a>
 ### view.render() ⇒ <code>Rasti.View</code>
 Render the view.
-This method should be overriden with custom logic.
+This method should be overridden with custom logic.
 The default implementation sets innerHTML of `this.el` with `this.template`.
 Conventions are to only manipulate the dom in the scope of `this.el`, and to return `this` for chaining.